bashiru98/golang-advanced/project_solutions/Module05/README.md

 ### Adding db configuration file

-1. create a file named db.env and place it under configs dir as outlined above , this file should have the following properties:
+1. create a file named app.env and place it under configs dir as outlined above , this file should have the following properties:

 ```bash
 MYSQL_DATABASE = users_db